-Installation shall comply with the latest installation instructions published by Charlotte Pipe and Foundry Company® and shall conform to all applicable plumbing, fire, and building code requirements.
+Installation shall comply with the latest installation instructions published by Charlotte Pipe and Foundry and shall conform to all applicable plumbing, fire, and building code requirements.
+Joints shall be made with an elastomeric compression gasket meeting the requirements of ASTM C 564, or lead and oakum.
 The system shall be hydrostatically tested after installation to 10 ft. of head (4.3 psi maximum).
 WARNING!
-Never test with or transport/store compressed air or gas in Cast Iron pipe or fittings.
-Doing so can result in explosive failures and cause severe injury or death.
+Never test with or transport/store compressed air or gas in Cast Iron pipe or fittings; doing so can result in explosive failures and cause severe injury or death.